By Christopher Brown of OCDCarCare.com

 It’s true, many detailing businesses simply follow the lead and repeat the manufacturer claims of a coating’s hardness and the associated benefits of that hardness when applied to automotive surfaces.
 The problem with this approach is that the actual liability for a product’s marketing claims falls on the business which physically sells and applies the product.

-A business is legally responsible to ensure products they install meet the claims and terms used to originally sell that product to the consumer.
+A business is legally responsible to ensure products they install meet the claims and terms that business used to sell that product to the consumer.

 3) A NEGATIVE PUBLIC PERCEPTION OF CERAMIC COATING TECHNOLOGY

-Ultimately, the worst victims of false automotive ceramic coating marketing claims are vehicle owners–the general public.
+Ultimately, the worst victims of false automotive ceramic coating marketing claims are vehicle owners– a.k.a. the general public.

 Vehicle Owners are often sold on many outlandish and wild claims of extreme protection from absolute coating hardness values.
-Over time they find out that real world conditions not as kind to treated vehicle surfaces as many coating marketing information and campaigns portray.
+Over time they discover that real world conditions are not as kind to treated vehicle surfaces as many coating marketing campaigns or informational materials portray.

 In the end, the entire detailing industry also suffers from false coating hardness marketing claims.
 Because many regretful consumers feel burned by the hollow promises of a few manufacturers.